 Michael is an active member of the Ontario Trial Lawyers Association (OTLA).
 He was elected Chair of OTLA’s New Lawyers’ Division in 2017 and previously held the Vice-Chair position in 2014 and 2016.
 In 2018, he was voted onto OTLA’s Board of Directors.

-He is a regular contributor to the OTLA blog, has chaired and presented for many conferences and webinars, and has also had articles published in The Litigator magazine.
+He is currently the Chair of the OTLA Blog Committee and a regularly contributing author.
+He has chaired and presented for many conferences and webinars as well as had articles published in The Litigator magazine.